Bregman Proximal Method for Efficient Communications under Similarity: Introduction

-\paragraph{Distributed methods exploiting similarity.} A first method exploiting Hessian similarity to reduce the communication complexity is \textsc{DANE}.
-It was proposed by \citet{shamir2014communication} for convex minimization problems.
-For quadratic problems, an optimal method was obtained using a modification of the DANE approach \cite{yuan2020convergence}.
-The lower bounds were obtained by \citet{arjevani2015communication}.
-For an optimal (up to log factor) method in the general case, we refer to \cite{tian2022acceleration}.
-For SPPs, optimal (up to a log factor) algorithms were proposed by \citet{beznosikov2021distributed} along with the lower bounds on communication complexity: $\delta/\e$ for the convex-concave SPPs, and $\delta/\mu$ for the strongly convex-strongly concave SPPs, where $\delta$ is the parameter of similarity.
-These lower bounds enjoy more favorable dependencies on the optimization parameters whenever $\delta \ll L$. \citet{kovalev2022optimal} improved the results of \citet{tian2022acceleration} and \citet{beznosikov2021distributed} by proposing optimal methods for convex minimization and convex-concave SPPs with optimal computational complexity, i.e. the authors eliminated non-optimal logarithm.
-We also refer to work \cite{kovalev2022optimal} for a more detailed historical overview.
+\paragraph{Distributed methods exploiting similarity.} A first method exploiting Hessian similarity to reduce the communication complexity \textsc{DANE} was proposed by \citet{shamir2014communication}.
+It was designed for convex minimization problems.
+Later $\Omega\left( \sqrt{\nicefrac{\delta}{\mu}}\log\nicefrac{1}{\varepsilon} \right)$ was established as the lower boundary of communication rounds under Hessian similarity \citep{arjevani2015communication}.
+For quadratic problems, an optimal method has been developed using a modification of the DANE approach \cite{yuan2020convergence}.
+For an optimal (up to the log factor) method in the general case, see \citep{tian2022acceleration}.
+For SPPs, optimal (up to a log factor) algorithms have been proposed by \citet{beznosikov2021distributed} together with the lower bounds of communication complexity: $\nicefrac{\delta}{\varepsilon}$ for the convex-concave SPPs, and $\nicefrac{\delta}{\mu}\cdot\log\nicefrac{1}{\varepsilon}$ for the strongly convex-strongly concave SPPs. \citet{kovalev2022optimal} improved the results of \citet{tian2022acceleration} and \citet{beznosikov2021distributed} by proposing optimal methods for convex minimization and convex-concave SPPs with optimal computational complexity, i.e. the authors eliminated non-optimal logarithm.
+In addition, there are a number of state-of-the-art methods that work with similarity, the complexity of which is improved by using communication compression and client sampling \citep{beznosikov2024similarity, beznosikov2022compression, lin2024stochastic}.